-- (2) The charity trustees may, from among the charity trustees or other members, appoint: - (a) a Secretary; and - (b) such other office holders as they may determine,
+- (2) The charity trustees may, from among the charity trustees or other members, appoint: - (c) a Secretary; and - (d) such other office holders as they may determine, in each case to hold office at the pleasure of the charity trustees.

 - (3) The charity trustees may appoint persons, not being charity trustees, whether or not members, to hold title as Honorary President, Honorary Vice-President or Patron or similar title.
-Such persons, except in their capacity as members of a committee or as members of the Society, if such be the case, may not participate in the management of the affairs of the Society, though may, on the invitation of the charity trustees, attend any meeting of the charity trustees or a committee. - (4) The CIO may admit persons under the age of 22 to affiliation to the Society with the title Pioneer, Pioneer Member or similar on such terms and conditions as may be determined. - (5) The members of a committee and holders of an office (other than Chairman or Treasurer, required to be a charity trustee) or honorary title all as specified in paragraphs (2) or (3), unless expressly appointed as charity trustees, shall not, by virtue of any such membership of a committee or holding of office or honorary title, thereby assume the duties, liabilities, limitations or disqualifications of a charity trustee, except as may be required under the Charities Act 2011 or otherwise by law. - (6) The holders of an honorary title as specified in paragraph (3) and the persons admitted to affiliation of the Society under paragraph (4), unless expressly admitted as members, shall not, by virtue of any such holding of honorary title or affiliation, thereby assume the duties or liabilities a member of the Society under this constitution.
+Such persons, except in their capacity as members of a committee or as members of the Society, if such be the case, may not participate in the management of the affairs of the Society, though may, on the invitation of the charity trustees, attend any meeting of the charity trustees or a committee. - (4) The Society may admit persons under the age of 22 to affiliation to the Society with the title

+Pioneer, Pioneer Member or similar on such terms and conditions as may be determined.

+- (5) The members of a committee and holders of an office (other than Chairman or Treasurer, required to be a charity trustee) or honorary title all as specified in paragraphs (2) or (3), unless expressly appointed as charity trustees, shall not, by virtue of any such membership of a committee or holding of office or honorary title, thereby assume the duties, liabilities, limitations or disqualifications of a charity trustee, except as may be required under the Charities Act 2011 or otherwise by law. - (6) The holders of an honorary title as specified in paragraph (3) and the persons admitted to affiliation of the Society under paragraph (4), unless expressly admitted as members, shall not, by virtue of any such holding of honorary title or affiliation, thereby assume the duties or liabilities a member of the Society under this constitution.